LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-11-22-algorithm-4PriorityQueues.md

 N >= 7.
 The key N must be in a[1] and the key N-1 must be in either a[2] or a[3].
 Where must be the key N-2 be?
 ---2,3,4,5,6 or 7
+analysis: a[1] is the root, so it's biggest, N-1 should be the children, N-2 will also be children, no matter the position except not a[1]